 Please note, certain ideas and products presented in this article may not be offered by Monzi nor the lenders we work with.
 This article presents only general information.
 Consider seeking professional financial, taxation, legal or other advice to check how the information and ideas presented on this website relate to your unique circumstances.

 What is debt consolidation?

 Debt consolidation is the process of rolling multiple debts (personal loans, credit cards etc.) into one payment.
-As a result, you only have one rate, one set of fees and one repayment schedule.
+As a result, you only have one rate, one set of fees and one repayment schedule with a consolidation loan.

 Outside of making your life easier, consolidating your debts may end up saving you money on interest and fees.

 If you are struggling with debt and looking for potential relief, consolidation may be worth considering.
 However, there are potential risks involved with any credit product.